catalinghita8/android-mvp-dagger2/README.md

 It is easy to spot the fact that the Model layer is completely isolated and centralized through the repository pattern.

 ![Presentation](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/presentation_layer_diagram.png)

+## Model Layer
+The model layer is structured on repository pattern so that the presenter has no clue on the origins of the data.
+Following this idea, the repository has two main use-cases, online and offline.
+In the online use-case data is first being fetched from the `NewsRemoteDataSource` and the local source is refreshed.
+I case of failure,  `NewsLocalDataSource` is queried.
+As for the offline use-case, `NewsLocalDataSource` has priority.

+As you might have noticed in the above diagram and discussion, the repository handles data interactions and transactions from two main data sources - local and remote:
+- `NewsRemoteDataSource` defined by a REST API consumed with [Retrofit](http://square.github.io/retrofit)
+- `NewsLocalDataSource` defined by a SQL database consumed with [Room](https://developer.android.com/topic/libraries/architecture/room)

+When data is being retrieved (from any source), every response is propagated through callbacks all the way to the `NewsPresenter` that handles them accordingly.

+The same way as the Presenter-View relationship depends entirely on interfaces defined in `NewsContract`, decoupling is reinforced within the Model layer (entirely consisted by `NewsRepository`).
+Therefore, lower level components (which are the data sources: `NewsRemoteDataSource` and `NewsLocalDatasourece`) are decoupled through `NewsDataSource` interface.

+In this manner, the project respects the DIP (Dependency Inversion Principle) as both low and high level modules depend on abstractions.
 ## Dependency Injection
 Dagger2 is used to externalize the creation of dependencies from the classes that use them.
 Android specific helpers are provided by `Dagger-Android` and the most significant advantage is that they generate a subcomponent for each `Activity` through a new code generator.
 Such subcomponent is: